University of Chicago requirements isn’t exactly easy to accomplish. Why?

 U of Chicago Extracurricular Prominent Categories:

-I’m not saying these are the only extracurriculars that the University of Chicago cares about.
+We’re not saying these are the only extracurriculars that the University of Chicago cares about.
 BUT the fact that the majority of current UChicago students are involved in these categories does say something for the extracurricular habits of students accepted.
+If you want to learn more about this, read our blog on extracurriculars colleges like to see.

-So maybe you’re not an athlete and don’t play an instrument… But anyone can volunteer!
+If you’re not an athlete and you don’t play an instrument… don’t fret!
+Anyone can volunteer!
 AND there’s quite the variety of community service options open to students these days.

 - Make hygiene kits for the homeless